 Why is the leave and license agreement for 11 months?

-In India, leave and license agreements are often set for 11 months to bypass the mandatory registration required for agreements of 12 months or more under the Registration Act, 1908.
-This approach simplifies the process and reduces associated costs.
+In India, leave and license agreements are typically made for 11 months to avoid the mandatory registration and associated stamp duty applicable to agreements of 12 months or more under the Registration Act, 1908.
+By keeping the term under a year, parties can execute the agreement on non-judicial stamp paper with notarisation instead of full registration, which saves both time and cost.

 Common clauses in leave license agreements